 Call for Abstracts:

-Translation Panel, 150th annual SCS Meeting in San Diego, 2019
+Translation Panel, annual SCS meeting in New Orleans, 2023

-Abstracts for papers should be submitted electronically as Word documents by January 31, 2018 to Donald Mastronarde (firstname.lastname@example.org), preferably with the subject heading “abstract_translation_SCS2019”.
+Abstracts for papers should be submitted electronically as Word documents by February 15, 2022 to Kathryn Gutzwiller, preferably with the subject heading “abstract_translation_SCS2023”.
 All abstracts will be judged anonymously and so should not reveal the author’s name, but the email should provide name, abstract title, and affiliation.
-Abstracts should be 650 words or fewer and should follow the guidelines for individual abstracts (https://classicalstudies.org/annual-meeting/guidelines-authors-abstracts), except that works cited should be put at the end of the document, not in a separate text box.
+Abstracts should be 650 words or fewer and should follow the guidelines for individual abstracts, except that works cited should be put at the end of the document, not in a separate text box.